 1. Will There Be Delays in Receiving Shipments from Conner?

 We are seeing the possibility of 1-2 day delays as we battle employee sickness as well as take on new business.
 Our normal demand patterns have significantly changed and we remain nimble to react to key customer requests.
+Currently, we are back to our normal operations and are not seeing any significant delays.

 2. Does Conner Continue to Have an Industrial Wood Supply Available?